exoplatform/exo-documentation/docs/Administration.rst

 |image312|

-A confirmation popup appears to confirm deletion of the space or cancel :ref:`the space's deletion <Delete-Space>`.
+A confirmation popup appears to confirm deletion of the space or to cancel :ref:`the space's deletion <Delete-Space>`.

 |image313|